NatalieJClark/number-guesser/README.md

 ## Introduction

-- This is my Number Guesser Game project
+- This is my Number Guesser Game project for Makers SWE Specialism Module 1 - Learning Java & Its Tools
-- It is for Makers SWE Specialism Module 1 - Learning Java & Its Tools
+- It is a simple game where player one chooses a number and player two tries to guess it and receives helpful feedback ("higher" or "lower") from the program, to guide them in the right direction.

 ## Aims